Julianne Zussman

 Zussman attended McGill University, where she attained a Bachelor of Arts degree in international development.
 During university she was named the RSEQ rookie-of-the-year in 2004 and an all-conference status in 2005.
-She completed her Masters in Sport Administration (MSA) at the AISTS in Switzerland.
+She completed her master's in sport administration (MSA) at the AISTS in Switzerland.

 Zussman has played rugby for the Town of Mount Royal RFC and the Castaway Wanderers.